sjnakib/portfolio-v3/specification.md

     - Stadium shape uses border-radius with elongated sides for distinctive appearance
     - Links to homepage (/)
   - **Center Section**:
-    - Navigation links ("Home", "My Projects", "Academic", "About Me")
+    - Navigation links ("Home", "Projects", "Academic", "About Me")
     - Each link with unique hover effect (underline expanding from center)
     - Active page visually differentiated
     - Uses display: flex with justify-content: center for even spacing